hanxiaomax/Learncpp_CN/docs/4-15-Symbolic-constants-const-and-constexpr-variables.md

 }
 ```

-COPY

 However, since the returned value is a copy, there’s little point in making it const.

-Best practice
+!!! success "最佳实践"

 	Don’t use const with return by value.

 ## Avoid using object-like preprocessor macros for symbolic constants